We have enjoyed this southern sweet potato casserole recipe every Thanksgiving and Christmas in my family for many, many years.

 How to make sweet potato casserole

 I start by cooking up some sweet potatoes.
 You can bake them, boil them or steam them.
 OR you can use my new favorite method for cooking sweet potatoes in my Instant Pot.
-That is the method I used this time, as well as in the above video.
+That is the method I used this time, as well as in the video.

 Once I cooked and peeled my sweet potatoes, I mash them together with some sugar, butter, vanilla extract and egg.
 I use a potato masher to smash the sweet potatoes and mix everything up.